 Are you getting all the sleep you need to succeed?
+As it turns out, sleep might be an important indicator of your success and productivity—but some of the world's most successful people have some very unique sleep habits that might not work for everyone.
 Read about these 7 sleep habits and wonder if sleep really is one of the keys to success.

 Winston was a believer in the siesta.
 He took a 2-hour nap every day at 5 p.m. – after a whiskey and soda.
 He claimed that his nap allowed him to get a day and a half’s work done in each 24-hour period.
 Was it the whiskey talking?
 Still, you can’t argue with a legendary statesman so maybe naptime in the evening works.

 Leonardo da Vinci also was a believer in the short sleep.
 In this case, not really a nap.
 He followed a polyphasic sleep pattern with a 20-minute nap every four hours.
 Given his expertise in so many things -- invention, painting, sculpting, architecture, science, music and more – the unconventional schedule must have worked for him.